-High blood pressure (Hypertension): According to the National Family Health Survey, which screened 22.5 million people across India in 2017, one out of every eight Indian suffers from hypertension.
-It is commonly known as high blood pressure and contributes to 57% of stroke deaths, and 24% of coronary artery deaths.# This disease is also called a ‘silent killer’ as it usually doesn’t display any symptoms till it is very late.
+High Blood Pressure (Hypertension): According to the National Family Health Survey, which screened 22.5 million people across India in 2017, one out of every eight Indian suffers from hypertension.
+It is commonly known as high blood pressure and contributes to 57% of stroke deaths, and 24% of coronary artery deaths.# This disease is also called a ‘silent killer’ as it usually doesn’t display any symptoms until it is very late.
 A reading of 140/90 or higher is termed as high blood pressure.
-Stress, hectic lifestyles, foods high in salt content, obesity and lack of physical activity are the major reasons of high blood pressure.
-If not controlled, it can cause heart attacks, strokes and other diseases.
+Stress, hectic lifestyles, foods high in salt content, obesity and lack of physical activity are the major reasons for high blood pressure.
+If not controlled, it can cause heart attacks, strokes, and other diseases.

 As per GOQii’s India Fit Report 2019, 38.3% people between the age group of 20-45 suffer from at least one lifestyle disease ranging from diabetes, blood pressure, cardiac issues to the thyroid, acute GI and acidity.
 Cases of cholesterol among people have increased from 10.1% to 14.1% this year, high blood pressure is on the rise, with an increase from 9% to 12%.

-A study conducted by Bigdecisions.com, a personal finance advice platform, says about 95% of Indians are without adequate health insurance cover to meet some of the most common procedures and ailments.
-It goes on to state that healthcare inflation is seeing double-digit inflation in India.* Health insurance can no longer be viewed just as a tax saving tool, it is a necessity today.
+A study conducted by Bigdecisions.com, a personal finance advice platform, has revealed that about 95% of Indians don’t have adequate health insurance cover to meet some of the most common procedures and ailments.
+It further states that healthcare inflation is seeing double-digit inflation in India.* Health insurance can no longer be considered as a luxury or as a tax saving instrument, it is a necessity in current times.
 With the continuous reduction in the ages of people contracting lifestyle diseases, there is an urgent need among people in the 25-40 age group to sit up and actively give a thought to buying health insurance.
-Some important facts one should know about health insurance are as below:
+Some important facts one should know regarding health insurance are as under:

-- Buy young: ‘I am young and healthy, so I don’t need health insurance’ may be a line of thought which many of us may espouse.
+- Buy Young: This may sound puzzling, “why would we need health insurance in the prime of our life” may be a line of thought which many of us may espouse.
 However, the following points can dispel this myth:

 - Insurance companies like young customers as the likelihood of ailments and hospitalizations are much lesser in this category.
 This, in turn, translates into lower premiums when you buy young.
 Premiums increase with age.